misterjoshua/cdk-ez/README.md

 arn:aws:cloudformation:ca-central-1:000000000000:stack/MyStack/00000000-0000-0000-0000-000000000000
 ```

-And visit the hello world API resource by
+You can use the newly deploy hello world API resource by accessing the `MyStack.endpointStatic` output shown.